-Welcome Class of 2014!
+Welcome Class of 2016!
 The purpose of this page is to provide the senior class with events, deadlines, and useful information about transitioning from college after graduation.
 Please note that this page will be periodically updated throughout the Spring Semester.

 Senior Year Action Items